tonghia/pikto-test/README.md

 | Good | Code and flow should be properly documented|
 | Bad  | Build automated test for the app|

+I understand the importance of testing, especially unit testing.
+I have always tried to learn to write front-end test cases, but to be honest, I don't have many opportunities to practices so in this test I cannot schedule time for testing.

 ## How To Install